 If we checked all the cameras and smartphones of tourists who visit Gdansk, it would turn out that there is Neptune fountain on each of them.

 Neptune fountain is located in the most representative part of Gdansk Old Town - Long Market.
-Long Market is especially beautiful at night - it is a must-see if we are interested in Gdansk nightlife.
+Long Market is especially enchanting at night - it is a must-see if we are interested in Gdansk nightlife.

 There are many legends connected with this monument, but the most interesting one tells about famous Gdansk alcohol infusion - Goldwasser.
 According to the legend, Neptune god was indignant with people who were throwing coins to the well.
 He hit the water with his trident and broke the coins into golden petals which are now in Goldwasser herbal liquor.